Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Biased Random Walk Algorithm

-Nex, we investigate the effect of the double spend time, $T_{DS}$.
-The attacker must wait at least until the first transaction is confirmed and accepted by the merchant before broadcasting the SPC containing the second spend.
-We assume here that this confirmation will require at least 2 minutes, corresponding to the results in Figure \ref{Fig: SPC beta0}, but Figure \ref{Fig: SPC T_DS} illustrates the effect of waiting longer to broadcast the SPC.
-The reason for the evident decrease in probability of selecting an SPC tip is related to how the cumulative weight of transactions grow in the Tangle.
-Because of the width of the Tangle, there is an adaptation period before all new arriving transactions will indirectly approve a site and increase its cumulative weight.
-However, the parasite chain is only one tip wide and hence, the cumulative weight of transactions on the chain will immediately grow at the rate of arrival of the attacker's transactions, $\mu$.
-This phenomenon is illustrated in Figure \ref{Fig: CWG} which plots the average cumulative weight trajectory of 100 transactions.
-The intersection point on these plots indicates that the probability of selecting an SPC tip should be very high if the SPC is broadcast after only a minute, and this is confirmed by simulation as illustrated in Figure \ref{Fig: SPC 60} (note that the first transaction would most likely not be confirmed by this time so this may be pointless for the attacker).
+Next, we investigated the effect of the double spend time, $T_{DS}$, and the results are shown in Figure \ref{Fig: SPC T_DS}.
+Recall that $T_{DS}$ is the time elapsed between the arrival time of the original transaction and the time the SPC was broadcast to the network.
+The reason for the evident decrease in probability of selecting an SPC tip as $T_{DS}$ increases, as shown in Figure \ref{Fig: SPC T_DS}, is related to how the cumulative weights of transactions grow with time, as illustrated in Figure \ref{Fig: CWG}.
+Because of the Tangle's structure, a site in the graph must wait for an adaptation period before all new arriving transactions will indirectly approve it, and hence increase its cumulative weight linearly.
+However each transaction in the SPC references directly the doublespending site, and hence its cumulative weight will immediately grow at the rate of arrival of the attacker's transactions, which is $\mu$.
+Figure \ref{Fig: CWG} was generated by simulating a 100 random DAGs with a parasite chains using the agent-based model.
+A new transaction was selected at random from the main DAG and the parasite chain during each simulation, and the trajectory of their cumulative weights were measured---Figure 12 plots the average of these 100 pairs of trajectories.
+The gap between the two averaged trajectories is the difference in cumulative weight, which directly reduces $p_2$ and explains the reduction in $p_2$ as we increase $T_{DS}$ that we see in Figure \ref{Fig: SPC T_DS}.
+The intersection point of the two curves in Figure \ref{Fig: CWG} indicates that as $T_{DS}$ decreases below this threshold, the probability of selecting an SPC tip increases (as the cumulative weight of the SPC gets larger compared to the one of the main Tangle).
+Figure \ref{Fig: SPC 60} confirms this hypothesis: for $T_{DS} = 60$ increasing $\alpha$ leads to an increase in the probability of selecting a tip that belongs to the doublespending attack (note that the first transaction would most likely not have been confirmed by this time so this apparent advantage may be of no use to the attacker).